quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

-The goal of this high-level schema is to provide amenities and default characteristics that each logging file should contain (or should be able to contain), such that generic and reusable toolsets can be created that can deal with logs from a variety of different protocols and use cases.
+The goal of this high-level schema is to provide amenities and default characteristics that each logging file should contain (or should be able to contain), such that generic and reusable tool sets can be created that can deal with logs from a variety of different protocols and use cases.

 As such, this document contains concepts such as versioning, metadata inclusion,